 Do Donkeys Need Blankets?

-Updated: Nov 16, 2023
+Updated: Nov 13

-The short answer to a complicated age old question is, it depends.
-Depending on where you live and your climate, no not all donkeys need blankets.
+The short answer to a complicated, age old question is, it depends.
+Depending on where you live and your climate.
+No not all donkeys need blankets.
 There are a lot of factors to consider here.
-How cold it gets, how wet it is, the age of your donkey, if they have cushings disease or any other types of health problems or acute illnesses, etc.
+How cold it gets, how wet it is, the age of your donkey, if they have Cushing's disease or any other types of health problems or acute illnesses, etc.

 Common Phrases We Hear include;